FreshRealm/coding-standards/general-guidelines.md

 We as an engineering team also strive to use the best technologies for the problem at hand.
 This means that sometimes you will need to learn a new framework, a new architecture pattern, or even a new language.
 When this happens use your fellow engineers and the Senior Engineering team to their fullest.
 Questions are encouraged and collaboration is valued.

 ## Pair Programming
-The engineering team will program in pairs as much as possible.
-This is done to increase quality and reduce bugs, as well as to naturally spread knowledge of the systems and tools through collaboration.
+The engineering team will program in pairs if necessary.
+Pair programming increases quality and reduce bugs, as well as to naturally spread knowledge of the systems and tools through collaboration.

 Any time an engineer solos on a task they must have their code reviewed via a Pull Request by at least one other engineer.
 Pairs can also ask for Code Review if they want additional feedback before merging their work (this can be especially helpful on complex tasks).